Perelman School of Medicine: Campus and teaching hospitals

 Between 1765 and 1801, medical school lectures were held in Surgeon's Hall on 5th Street in Center City Philadelphia.
 In 1801, medical instruction moved with the rest of the university to 9th Street.
 In the 1870s, the university moved across the Schuylkill River to a location in West Philadelphia.
 As part of this move, the medical faculty persuaded the university trustees to construct a teaching hospital adjacent to the new academic facilities.
 As a result, Penn's medical school and flagship teaching hospital form part of the university's main campus and are located in close proximity to the university's other schools and departments.
 Although they are independent institutions, the Children's Hospital of Philadelphia and the Wistar Institute are also located on or adjacent to Penn's campus.

 The Hospital of the University of Pennsylvania, Penn Presbyterian Medical Center, Pennsylvania Hospital, and the Children's Hospital of Philadelphia are the medical school's main teaching hospitals.
-Additional teaching takes place at Chester County Hospital, Lancaster General Hospital, and the Philadelphia VA Medical Center.
+Additional teaching takes place at Chester County Hospital, Doylestown Hospital, Lancaster General Hospital, and the Philadelphia VA Medical Center.